1106-lu/QNNs/README.md

 # QNNs
-This is my repository for my experiments on QNNs via Cirq and TensorFlow Quantum
+This is a repository for my experiments on QNNs via Cirq and TensorFlow Quantum